 Wild Life was originally to have been titled Wings.
 Its release was delayed several times, but it finally came out in the UK in November 1971, and the following month in America.
 Part of the delay was due to the birth of the McCartneys’ daughter Stella on 13 September 1971.

 The album was released in the United Kingdom on 15 November 1971.
 It spent a total of nine weeks on the UK chart, peaking at number 11.

 In the United States it was issued on 6 December.
 It fared slightly better than in the UK, peaking at number 10 and being certified gold.

 Critics didn’t like Wild Life when it came out so I started thinking like them, that it was rubbish.
 Then, when I heard it a couple of years later, I really liked it and found it interesting.
 OK, it didn’t make me the biggest blockbuster around but I don’t think you need them all the time.
 I like to have a couple of albums like that because it adds to the whole thing, really.
 But what made Wild Life OK for me was when I saw this fella heading for the hills in California holding a copy of Wild Life.
 So someone liked it.

 In Venezuela the Odeon label issued the song ‘Wild Life’ as a single, split into two parts.
-‘Love Is Strange’ was was included on a four-song Mexican EP, which also featured ‘I Am Your Singer’, ‘Bip Bop Link/Tomorrow’, and ‘Mumbo’.
+‘Love Is Strange’ was the lead song on a five-song Mexican EP, which also featured ‘I Am Your Singer’, ‘Bip Bop Link’, ‘Tomorrow’, and ‘Mumbo’.